5 Simple ways photo editing software can transform your youth sports photos from ordinary to awesome

 I know what you’re thinking “Yeah, I know there are programs like Photoshop that can do all kinds of amazing things but I barely have time to even download the photos off my camera much less learn how to use super complex software for editing them.”
 Fair enough.
 But what if the edits were super simple and quick to apply?
 Wouldn’t you have to at least think about it?
 Keep in mind, no one is saying you have to edit every photo.
 Maybe just pick out a few favorites to share with family and friends online, include in a holiday photo book or make a framed print.
 It’s completely up to you.
 My guess?
 Once you see the dramatic difference these simple edits can make, you’ll be using them on a regular basis.

 PHOTOS IN THE RAW

 One of the things that’s most confusing for newbie photographers is file formats.
 I know y'all aren't into techy details so I’ll keep this simple.
-JPG is the popular choice when selecting a file format for their camera to use simply because everyone has at least heard of it.
-There’s nothing wrong with that but there are tradeoffs.
-JPG is a compressed file format and while that does help keep file sizes down, it can also lower the amount of information your camera collects when capturing photos.
+JPG is the the most popular choice simply because almost everyone has at least heard of it.
+There’s nothing wrong with JPGs but keep in mind that it's a compressed file format.
+And while that does help keep file sizes down, it can also lower the amount of information your camera collects.
 Less info means lower quality.

 On the other hand, the RAW file format is exactly what it’s name implies.
 It’s all the raw data the image sensor collects when you take a picture.
-Yes, the file sizes are larger but having all that data gives you higher quality and greater control when editing.
-However, unlike JPGs, RAW files require specialized software to open and edit them.
+Yes, the file sizes are larger but having all that data gives your software more information to work with which translates into greater control when editing.
+The downside is that unlike JPGs, RAW files require specialized software to open and edit them.
 Your camera probably came with software that will open them but not much else.
 I would highly recommend going with something a little more sophisticated.
 I’ll be doing more in-depth posts on image editing software in the future but for now, check out my down and dirty recommendations at the end of this post for a few options.

 LET'S GET SOMETHING STRAIGHT